silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 6 - Kidnapped Vehicle Project/README.md

              -  Reads in observation data for each timestep.

 * `particle_filter.cpp` - Contains all the member functions of the `ParticleFilter` class.
-                        - `init` function takes GPS coordinates `double x` and `double y`,  initial heading estimate `theta` and an array of uncertainties for these                                        measurements `std[]`.
+                        - `init` function takes as input GPS coordinates `double x` and `double y`,  initial heading estimate `theta` and an array of uncertainties for these                              measurements `std[]`.
 Then will sample from random Gaussian distribution centered around these measurements to initialize all the particles.
                            All particle weights will be initialized to 1.
-Refer to `particle_struct` in `particle_filter`
+Refer to `particle_struct` in `particle_filter .h`
-                        - `prediction`
+                        - `prediction` takes as input the amount of time between timestepts `delta_t` the velocity and yaw rate measurment uncertainties `std_meas[]` and the
+                           current `velocity` and `yaw_rate` timestep measurments.
+Using these measurements the function will update the particles position estimates and
+                           account for sensor noise by adding Gaussian noise.
+Gaussian noise can be added by sampling from a Gaussian distribution with mean equal to the updated particle position and standard deviation equal to the standard deviation of the measurements.